 - How to add and use a VPN in Windows 10 (all you need to know)

 - How to create, configure, and use a VPN connection in Android

 - How to create, configure, and use a VPN connection on an iPhone (or iPad)

 Pros and cons of VPNs

 - All the network traffic between you and the VPN server is encrypted, so that makes it almost impossible for anyone to see what websites you visit or what services you use on the internet.

 - VPNs hide your real IP address.
-Websites and internet services will only see the VPN server’s IP address.
+Websites and internet services can only see the VPN server's IP address.

 - VPNs hide your real geographical location.
 The internet thinks that your location is the location of the VPN server that you are using.